E Waste Collection & Disposal Service

 EOL electronic devices also known as e-scrap or e-waste includes items such as out dated Phone Systems, Data Equipment, Mobile Phones, Televisions, Stereos, and Computer & IT Equipment.
 Even though such items can be recycled or refurbished, massive quantities still find their way to the landfill.
 Therefore, there should be proactive efforts to encourage E waste recycling.

-E Waste Collection & Disposal
+Electronic Waste Recycling, Collection & Disposal

 If you no longer want your old office telephone handsets, system(s), IT equipment, Mint Recycling can make a site visit, collect the items and recycle them in an environmentally responsible manner.